 This eight-episode podcast hosted by Dr. Nicholas Westers features experts and people with a history of self-harm to help us better understand the behavior.

 Since self-injury can cause serious long-term harm, it’s important to seek professional help to explore treatment options.
 Coping mechanisms like journaling can complement a treatment plan and help lean into the painful feelings connected to the behaviors.

 Self-injury often involves secrecy and shame, so finding the courage to speak up and talk about difficult thoughts, feelings and behaviors is an important first step.
 Here are some resources to help you better understand recovery strategies.

 Mental health professionals are trained to support people who are struggling with self-injury or other mental health challenges.
-If you need immediate help, please reach out to the resources below to talk to a trained counselor 24/7.
+If you need immediate help, please reach out to the resources below or browse the full directory here.